chewnglow/pyGAT/README.md

 The branch **master** contains the implementation from the paper.
 The branch **similar_impl_tensorflow** the implementation from the official Tensorflow repository.

+# Sampling
+Dataset sampling is supported for convenience on CPU running and module debugging.
+Options of sampling switch and sampled dataset size can be found in `load_data()` in `utils.py`

 # Performances

 For the branch **master**, the training of the transductive learning on Cora task on a Titan Xp takes ~0.9 sec per epoch and 10-15 minutes for the whole training (~800 epochs).
 The final accuracy is between 84.2 and 85.3 (obtained on 5 different runs).
 For the branch **similar_impl_tensorflow**, the training takes less than 1 minute and reach ~83.0.